Rightpoint/RZBluetooth/README.md

 peripheral.maintainConnection = YES;
 ```

-All action performed here will occur every time the device becomes connectable.
+All actions performed here will occur every time the device becomes connectable.
 This usage pattern is extremely important for low power devices that can not maintain a constant connection.

 ## User Interactions
-Core Bluetooth and RZBluetooth actions do not time out by default.
+Core Bluetooth and RZBluetooth actions do not timeout by default.
 User initiated actions however do need to timeout so the UI can inform the user that there's an issue.
 This behavior can be easily enabled via the `RZBUserInteraction` object:

 ```objc
 [RZBUserInteraction setTimeout:5.0];